-He has considerable experience in a wide range of personal injury work, including: road traffic liability (often involving fraud, credit hire, and insurance issues), highways claims, public liability, inquests, and the liabilities of employers and occupiers.
+He has considerable experience in a wide range of personal injury work, including: employers’ liability, public liability, highways claims, clinical negligence, inquests and road traffic liability (often involving fraud and insurance issues).

-He is regularly instructed for both Claimants and Defendants in both multi-track and fast track matters and is in court almost every day.
+He is regularly instructed for both Claimants and Defendants in predominantly multi-track matters and is in court almost every day.
 As a consequence, he has extensive advocacy experience.

 Charles is also regularly instructed to advise on liability, quantum and procedural matters, as well as drafting statements of case and schedules of loss.